 Can I join a course that is already in progress?

 Yes, you are welcome to join the course at any time.
-You will need to catch up using our comprehensive, 300+ page HAREC Study Guide.
+You will need to catch up using the comprehensive, 400-page IRTS HAREC Study Guide.
 The later you join the more self-study will be needed.
-However, we are on hand to answer any questions during the classes and during our Sunday Socials to make it a little easier.
+However, we are on hand to answer any questions during the classes.
+All of your questions can be also answered during our Sunday Socials, or by using our email group.

 What are the class hours?

-Our classes, as well as the Sunday socials, run from 2000 to 2200 Irish time, every Thursday.
-If there is a special need for an extra session, we occasionally run one on a Tuesday.
-We start the meetings half an hour earlier, at 1930, to let you join and set-up in time.
-If you have any difficulties joining, please use the group email to contact us.
+Our classes, as well as the Sunday Socials, run from 2000 to 2200 Irish time, every Thursday.
+If there is a special need for an extra session, such as the optional maths tutorials, or the student-led study groups, they take place on Tuesdays.
+Students are encouraged to attend our optional Sunday Socials during which they can discuss in-depth questions related to the course and to amateur radio in general.
+All meetings start half an hour earlier, at 1930, to let you join and set-up in time.
+If you have any difficulties joining, refer to our Zoom FAQ or please use the group email to contact us.
 If you get no reply please call or message us using the number we shared with you when you registered.

 How long do the courses take?

 Our courses take about 6 months and consist of 24 two-hour sessions.
 We offer them only once a year.
-We try to schedule them so that they end in time for an upcoming Irish HAREC exam.
+We try to schedule them so that they end in time for an upcoming Irish HAREC exam: they usually start in the late Autumn and end the next Spring.
+The dates of the current and the next courses are announced at the top of this page and on the IRTS email reflector.

 Is Amateur Radio popular?

 It has never been more popular in Ireland than now!
-Membership of IRTS grew over 9% in 2021 and there are over 2000 current licensees in the country right now.
-It has also grown worldwide in the last few years.
+There are over 2000 current licensees in the country right now.
+Amateur Radio has been growing worldwide in the last few years, especially during the pandemic.

 Do I have to learn Morse Code?